Wilkozx/PixelGames/README.md

 ## Features:

 ### Multiple Minigames:
-Challenge yourself and your friends with trivia and unscramble challenges! more coming soon!
+Challenge yourself and your friends with trivia and unscramble challenges!

 ### Configurable:
-You can enable or disable specific minigames through a config file, Soon you will be able to configure the rewards!
+You can enable or disable specific minigames, modify mod messages such as prefixes & winner responses through the config file.

 ### Winner Recognition:
 After each minigame, the champion's name is proudly announced in chat for everyone to see.